Geometry-Aware Scene Configurations for Novel View Synthesis: Experiments

 \subsection{Perturbing Optimized Basis}

-To further understand the robustness of our optimized basis configuration, we explore how sensitive the system is to perturbations in placement.
+To understand the robustness of our optimized basis configuration, we explore how sensitive the system is to perturbations in basis placement.
 We conducted experiments to verify the effect of shifting bases from the optimized positions.
-Using the optimal set of bases positions, we have gradually added the random noise to the bases positions with varying noise scales from 0.1 to 1.5 and measured the PSNR of the rendering results compared to the validation set.
+Using the optimal set of basis positions, we have gradually added the random noise to the basis positions with varying noise scales from 0.1 to 1.5 and measured the PSNR of the rendering results compared to the validation set.
+Here, the noise scale corresponds to the amplitude of isotropic random perturbations applied to the probe positions defined in the NeRF camera-to-world coordinate system.
 To clearly analyze the effects of basis perturbation, we used neural lightfield probes, reducing the number of basis probes to 16, with 4 nearby probes contributing to rendering.
-We have tested on ScanNet++~\cite{scannetpp} e91722b5a3 scene for this experiment.
+We have tested on ScanNet++~\cite{scannetpp} \textsc{e91722b5a3} scene for this experiment.
 As the bases are perturbed, they deviate from the regions with the high-density training rays, hence making it difficult to model highly informative regions.
-The rendering quality degrades gradually as the basis placement perturb from the optimal as shown in~\cref{suppl_fig:shifting_basis}.
+The rendering quality degrades gradually as the basis placement perturb from the optimal as shown in Figure~\ref{fig:shifting_basis}.